Industry-recognized training in the service and repair of small engines for motorcycles, snowmobiles, ATVs and watercraft.

 - Equipment and Engine Training Counsel (EETC): Two-Stroke, Four-Stroke and Electrical

-In addition, the campus Powersports Club promotes professional growth opportunities for students in the program.
+In addition, a PowerSports Club promotes professional growth opportunities for students in the program.

 PowerSports Technology's innovative flexible scheduling, modeled after industry training programs, makes it possible to tailor your college coursework to accommodate work and family commitments.